Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

 ![image](https://github.com/user-attachments/assets/6d998793-e94c-4be6-8231-cf1faf58177f)
 *finished flowchart... it think.. its easier to improve upon your provious work, than it is to improve upon nothing, its why ill put anything down even if its bad because that can be made better than, nothing created yet.  .. idk im trying to show how what i do is a purely iterative process that anyone could do.*

---if rule number two is an issue:
-If the FRLS is on, civilians cannot use that lane, if it’s on, move(merge) from that lane into an inactive FRLS lane.

---if first responders are stuck behind a set of vehicles (due to rule #2), disable FRLS infront (the lane of the First Responder being blocked by traffic - until FR (First Responder(s) has/have passed, the signal from that first/last FR's ID will tell the system, or operator to turn off the FRLS directly behind them (or when the last FR reachs the middle of the intersection), at which point civilian drivers resume traffic rules and lighting.

---[!] if rule number two is applied at that intersection, and the FR is stuck behind the civilian vehicles in front of the FR - a special FRLS signal will trigger to signal to drivers must move until through intersection into an inactive FRLS lane to then allow the FR behind them to pass and if others are even further back it prevents collisions with FR utilizing the active lane.
-to acheive this end; The FRLS turned that is turned off for rule #2 cannot be a lane which leads into an active FRLS lane, meaning the FR must turn into a lane which doesnt turn into the active lane, they must also merge into an inactive lane to prevent accidents with other FR that may be using the active lane.

-  --[!] the system should also be able to stay active with a simple push of a button once a route is active (basically, in this case, the route by the closest and the meadian distance FRs or machine known to choose best route for largest volume of FRs, and as long as it provides easy/quicker access for the largest number of FR's and enable them to reach quickest and/or easiest, while outliers, the lower amount of FR's will have to travrse these routes to a rule #2 intersection section of lanes - but the majority of FR's will be enabled by the FRLS to reach a EMR location - this would happen if larger assignment by operators or system is not able to be done, but 'closest to', is able to be done by an operator-admin in a fast time, possibly due to catostrphic event(s) *occurs where a large number of FR is required, as such, they are not assigned, this makes it so they all just have to make it to a rule #2 intersection that follows the route used by the first FR in the system, then the FR's, must merge from a nonactive lane to active lane.*

-  --the last vehicle furthest from the destination and their ID hasnt been scanned yet by radio signal the relay waits, when signal is captured the signal is relayed back to the system operator which will then turn off the system behind the last FR assigined to location, if the batch dispach method is used below.

-  [!] preassigned routes to ensure a large volume of FR's no matter where they are in a disaster is located by ensuring all main roads that connect to each-other and select side-roads all have a active FRLS plan in place, so when the big button is pressed and the worst happens, no thought is requred by the operator-admin more than knowing and acting.

 ---